Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/l/libxsmm/README.md

 -   Created for PyFR as it requires a recent version of libxsmm but no release exists.
 Use the date of the commit as the version.

+### libxsmm 1.17+20c4a23

+-   Created for CP2K in 25.09, as we noticed that they were using a newer commit in their toolchain scripts.

+-   Added `WRAP=0` to the make options as that is actually the only variable that CP2K sets in its build scripts.